- Home

 Learning Through Play

-Play underpins the delivery of all the EYFS at Barrow Hedges.
+Play underpins all learning in the EYFS at Barrow Hedges.

 Planning for Play